 Take heart attack research as an example.
-Since the research traditionally focused on men, it missed that women have different symptoms and respond differently to treatments.
+Since research in this area traditionally focused on men, it missed that women have different symptoms and respond differently to treatments.

-Thus, women are now likelier to die after a heart attack because they don’t get the care they need.
+Thus, women are now more likely to die after a heart attack because they don’t get the care they need.
 Fail.